-In 2018 the Company entered into a Term Loan agreement for up to \$20.0 million to assist in the financing of equipment for the new production facility.
-The Term Loan bears interest at 4.95% per annum and the interest is paid monthly.
-Principal repayments commence in July 2021 and are repaid in equal monthly installments until the Term Loan maturity date of June 2033.
-This loan is secured by select assets and equipment at the new Delta production facility.
+In 2021 the Company entered into a pari passu Term Loan agreement with one existing lender and a new lender, for up to \$45.0 million in order to assist in financing the new production facility in Delta.
+These pari passu Term Loans also settled the existing \$20.0 million term loan from 2018, which bored interest of 4.95% per annum.
+The pari passu Term Loans' fixed portion bears interest between 4.38% and 4.45% per annum, while the variable portion of the loans bears interest at 2.95%.
+The interest is paid monthly.
+Principal repayments commence on July 1, 2024, and will be repaid in equal monthly installments until the Term Loans' maturity date of June 1, 2034.
+These Term Loans are secured by select assets and equipment at the new Delta production facility.